HappyTanuki/FileEncrypt/tests/test_vector/drbgtestvectors/drbgvectors_pr_true/Readme.txt

 The working state values printed out for the different DRBG mechanisms are:
 1. Hash_DRBG - working state consists of 'V' (variable) 'C' (constant) and reseed_counter
-2. HMAC_DRBG - working state consists of 'V' and 'Key'.
+2. HMAC<HashDigestLen>_DRBG - working state consists of 'V' and 'Key'.
 3. CTR_DRBG - working state consists of 'V' and 'Key'.

 Refer to NIST SP 800-90A Revision 1 (June 2015) for more on the DRBG mechanisms and their working state